Elevation: 10,045 ft

 Climbing and access information for this peak is on Page 310 of the book.
 Livingston Douglas provides a new descent route below but, be forewarned, he doesn’t recommend it.
 Use the link below to Larry Prescott’s trip report for additional photos of this peak.
 Updated December 2019

 The fastest access to Marshalls Mount is from Uncle Ike Creek [(B)(10) on Page 318].
-The eastern approach is via the Pass Creek drainage [(A)(2)(a) on Page 313].
+The east approach is via the Pass Creek drainage [(A)(2)(a) on Page 313].

-South Ridge/Southeast Face, Class 4
+South Ridge/Southeast Face, Class 4 by Livingston Douglas

+You are about to reach an impassable cliff (trust me), so angle left/south to reach the next potential weakness in the southeast face.
+Descend a steep, narrow chute (Class 4 down-climb) to reach the lower cliff face.
+Down-climb narrow ledges on the cliff face (Class 4) to reach the lower scree/gravel slope.
 Once you reach the lower slope, boot-ski down to FST-4238 (an ATV road/trail).
 Descend the steep trail to its junction with the Ike Creek Trail/FST-4341.
-Follow FST-4341 down Ike Creek to the NF boundary and your parked vehicle.
+Follow FST-4341 down Ike Creek to the National Forest boundary and your parked vehicle.